The Real World: San Diego (2004 season)

 The Real World: San Diego is the fourteenth season of MTV's reality television series The Real World, which focuses on a group of diverse strangers living together for several months in a different city each season, as cameras follow their lives and interpersonal relationships.
-It is the fourth season of The Real World to be filmed in the Pacific States region of the United States (specifically in California) after The Real World: San Francisco, Los Angeles and Seattle.
+It is the fourth season of The Real World to be filmed in the West Coast region of the United States (specifically in California) after The Real World: San Francisco, Los Angeles and Seattle.

 The season featured a total of eight cast members over the course of the season, as one Frankie was replaced after she voluntarily left the show.
 The season was filmed from August 16 to December 14, 2003.
 The season premiered on January 6, 2004, and consisted of 26 episodes.
 This was the first of two seasons to be filmed in San Diego, the second being the twenty-sixth season.
 The premiere was watched by approximately 4 million viewers.